Frequently Asked Questions

 The purpose of the RAC is to give additional support and resources to our students both for their research and professional goals.
 RACs are required to meet a minimum of once an academic year to discuss the student’s progress, but you are welcome (and encouraged) to schedule more than one meeting throughout the year.
 We have specifically kept the guidelines for these meetings vague because we hope that each person can tailor their RAC to their needs.
-To request a guideline for discussions that may be useful in providing a structured and productive meeting, please email Administrative Assistant Betsy Carlson at firstname.lastname@example.org.
-This form will help to give you an idea of possible meeting formats and questions to discuss with your commitee.
+To request a guideline for discussions that may be useful in providing a structured and productive meeting, please email the Graduate Program Coordinator Avery Meadows at firstname.lastname@example.org.
+This form will help to give you an idea of possible meeting formats and questions to discuss with your committee.

-If you have any additional questions about your Research Advisory Committee you can contact the Director of Graduate Studies, Jon Tunge, or the Graduate Academic Advisor, Avery Meadows.
+If you have any additional questions about your Research Advisory Committee you can contact the Director of Graduate Studies, Jon Tunge, or the Graduate Program Coordinator, Avery Meadows.

 You are expected to be enrolled full time each semester, but the definition of full time varies depending on your appointments.
 Most, if not all, chemistry graduate students will have a GTA or GRA position.

 Students with a GTA or GRA appointment must be enrolled in 6 credits hours for fall and spring and 3 credit hours in the summer.